FlorAmore® Hot Pink AzaleaRhododendron 'Lazamoripi' (PP# 27,521)

 The FlorAmore Hot Pink Azalea is hardy from zone 7 through zone 9.
 In cooler areas it could be grown in a pot for years, keeping it in a bright, frost-free but cool space during the winter months – anywhere in the country.

 The FlorAmore Hot Pink Azalea is happy in full sun if the soil is moist, and it will also grow well in light shade, perhaps with morning sun and afternoon shade.
 Too much shade tends to reduce the second blooming.
-Like all azaleas it needs a rich, moist but well-drained soil that is acidic, with a pH value of 6.0 or less.
+Like all azaleas, it needs rich, moist but well-drained soil that is acidic, with a pH value of 6.0 or less.
 If you don’t have suitable soil it will grow in a planter or pot.
 The fibrous root system means it is happy in pots for years, even when it becomes large and mature.

 Use lime-free mulches, spread each spring or fall, to feed your plants, conserve moisture and keep the roots cool.
 Cover the root zone but avoid covering branches or leaves.
 In less-than-perfect soils use fertilizers for acid-loving flowering shrubs.
 The FlorAmore Hot Pink Azalea is generally free of significant pests or diseases.
 This plant doesn’t need dead-heading, and it shouldn’t need pruning either.
 Don’t trim the new stems as this will reduce or eliminate the re-blooming.
 If you do want to shape or trim your plant, only do it immediately after the spring flowering.